Getting Started: Geotechnical Engineering

 What makes a good geotechnical engineer?

 Being a good geotechnical engineer comes with time and education.
-Most people in this field start with a bachelor’s degree in civil engineering.
-Then, they narrow their focus and start getting experience in the geotechnical side of things.
+Most people start with a bachelor's degree in civil engineering.
+Then, they narrow their focus and start getting geotechnical experience.

 A good geotechnical engineer helps identify ways to prepare the soil that result in a safe structure.
 Depending on the earthwork costs, their recommendations can sometimes determine if the project moves forward or not.
 If it does move forward, geotechnical engineers can identify ways to help save money on the project.

-Geotechnical engineers should have a good working knowledge of what’s going to be built and of soils in general.
-They should know local soils even better.
-Most geotechnical engineers in Mike’s area have been there a long time.
-That’s helpful because they’ve worked on sites all over the Phoenix area.
+Geotechnical engineers should have a good working knowledge of what will be built and of soils, especially local ones.
+Most geotechnical engineers in Mike's area have been there a long time.
+That's helpful because they've worked on sites all over the Phoenix area.
 They know downtown Phoenix has different soil characteristics than the hills or river bottoms.

 What do geotechnical engineers do during the construction phase?

 During the construction phase, it's useful for the geotechnical engineer to be available, so the contractor can consult them on earthwork testing and activities.

 Sometimes a project doesn't go according to plan.
 Soils are the same as other parts of construction; you run into issues.
 The geotechnical engineering team will be there to answer the contractor's questions.